A User-Friendly Computational Framework for Robust Structured Regression with the L$_2$ Criterion: Computational framework

-We emphasize that our framework does not require computing the global minimizers in \eqref{eq:beta_update} and \eqref{eq:tau_update}.
-Nonetheless, in spite of inexactly solving \eqref{eq:beta_update} and \eqref{eq:tau_update}, we will see that the algorithm still comes with convergence guarantees.
+We emphasize that our framework does not require exactly computing the global minimizers in \eqref{eq:beta_update} and \eqref{eq:tau_update} at each iteration.
+Nonetheless, in spite of inexactly solving \eqref{eq:beta_update} and \eqref{eq:tau_update}, we will see that the algorithm still comes with some convergence guarantees.

+{\bf Remark.} Note that we do make the modestly stronger assumption that $\phi$ is continuous in order to establish the convergence guarantees.
+Assuming continuity is not restrictive as commonly employed, convex nonsmooth $\phi$ include norms, compositions of norms with linear mappings, and indicator functions of closed convex sets are continuous.